calinrada/PhalconUserPlugin/README.md

 ### <a id="about"></a>About

-It is a plugin based on Vokuro ACL idea.
-This is an alpha version and i do not recommend you to use it in a production environment.
+This is a plugin based on Vokuro ACL idea.

 ### <a id="features"></a>Features